 Family Life Counseling

 And Psychological Services, LLC

-Foster and adoptive children and their families present with very unique experiences and require a much different therapeutic experience than children in intact families.
-Often they have lacked mental health services where they have felt truly understood.
+Foster and adoptive children and families present with very unique experiences and require a different therapeutic experience than children in intact families.
+Often, they have lacked mental health services where they have felt truly understood.
 My job is to help you feel like you are not alone and that together we can create a more secure and loving bond between you and your foster or adoptive child.